-- CLASS 284 Color photos taken by a 4-H member with 3 years or less in the project. - CLASS 285 Color photos taken by a 4-H member with 4 7 years in the project. - CLASS 286 Color photos taken by a 4-H member with 8 or more years in the project. - CLASS 287 Black and white photos all levels of experience.
+CLASS 284 Color photos taken by a 4-H member with 3 years or less in the project.

+- CLASS 285 Color photos taken by a 4-H member with 4 7 years in the project. - CLASS 286 Color photos taken by a 4-H member with 8 or more years in the project. - CLASS 287 Black and white photos all levels of experience.
 (Black and white prints only) - CLASS 288 Album consisting of (23 pictures Unit 1); (30 pictures, no slides Unit 2); 30 pictures, prints or slides Unit 3); (40 pictures Unit 4).
 Enter black and white or color pictures which meet project requirements.
-(Not eligible for State Fair) - CLASS 289 Digital Composite Image Photo must be created from two or more originals taken by the exhibitor.
-Exhibitor must include a second 11 x 12-1/2 matte board (Explanation Board) mounted with standard size prints of the original photos, 3 x 5 card(s) explaining what manipulation was done and a standard size print of the final photo.
-Optional, may include prints of editing steps.
-Photos showing editing steps may be layered.
-Please put name and Extension Unit on the front of the second board.
-Explanation Boards will be displayed along with the finished board.
-Place both matte boards in the same protective plastic bag.
-Note: See rule 13 above for definition.
+(Not eligible for State Fair) - CLASS 289 My Favorite 4-H Photography Display. - 1.
+This is a "display only" class. - 2.
+Eligible members must have enrolled in photography for ten (10) or more years. - 3.
+Requirements are: - A. Choose a total of four (4) of your favorite photos from any of the years enrolled in photography.
+If used previously in competitive exhibits, removal I data slips and stickers.
+If the photo is an unmounted print, mount it using standard 4-H requirements and mat board. - B. Develop a short biography piece. - Tell how/when an interest in photography began. - Explain why each of the four photos is a favorite. - Share the skills learned because of photography.
+Think beyond the camera skills and include leadership, community service, etc - Tell of any mentors/leaders worked with. - Share workshops or camps pertaining to photography you attended. - Explain (if relevant) any plans to use photography skills beyond 4-H/High School. - Include a small (2 X 3) photo of yourself at the start of the biography. - Print the biography document and mount it on a standard mat board. - 4.
+Place name and Extension unit on the back of each of the 5 mat boards in the upper right-hand corner